The History of CBD

-While – like many other natural remedies – the use of CBD and medical marijuana has been rumored to have been a part of ancient societies since, well, forever.
-The first recorded use case occurred around 2727 BC, when Emperor Sheng Neng of China used a cannabis-based tea to help with a variety of health ailments that included poor memory, malaria and even gout.
-From here, it’s use spread, but the documentation of this use is less-than-readily available.
+While – like many other natural remedies – the use of CBD and medical marijuana is rumored to have been a part of ancient societies since, well, forever, the first recorded use case occurred around 2727 BC, when Emperor Sheng Neng of China used a cannabis-based tea to help with a variety of health ailments that included poor memory, malaria, and even gout.
+From here, its use spread, but the documentation of this use is less-than-readily available.

 …CBD started to gain more traction for pain-relieving qualities that were independent of the negative effects…